JDBDT/jdbdt/src/site/markdown/DBSetup.md

 provides a skeleton for the implementation of two patterns described in [xunitpatterns.com](http://xunitpatterns.com):

 1. [Transaction Rollback Teardown](http://xunitpatterns.com/Transaction%20Rollback%20Teardown.html):
 changes to the database are rolled back at the end of each test, back to an initial configuration.
-In the illustration below, the initial database state is set once in `oneTimeSetup` (annotated with `@BeforeClass`) and restored in `perTestTeardown` (annotated with `@After`) after each test.
+In the illustration below, the reference database state is set once in `oneTimeSetup` (annotated with `@BeforeClass`).
+This state is respectively saved and restored, before and after each test executes, in `setSavePoint` (annotated with `@Before`) and `restoreSavePoint` (annotated with `@After`), .
 2. [Table Truncation Teardown](http://xunitpatterns.com/Table%20Truncation%20Teardown.html):
 clean up each table on tear-down after conducting tests, as shown for `oneTimeTeardown` (annotated with `@AfterClass`) in the illustration below.